The following Manage Content solutions allow you to see the outcome of the Bazaarvoice moderation process for your UGC. To learn more:

-- Hover over the Moderation filter.
-From the dropdown menu, select Moderation Status, and then select the Rejected option.
+- From the drop-down list, select Moderation Status, and then select Rejected.

-- Select Apply.
-The page refreshes to display rejected review data.
+- Select Apply and close.
+The page refreshes to display a list of rejected reviews.

-You can alert a consumer when he or she enters profanity in a Conversations submission form on your product page.
+You can alert a consumer when they enter profanity in a Ratings & Reviews submission form on your product page.
 The consumer cannot submit the content until the profanity is removed.

 Before beginning, consider these best practices: